October 15th, 2014

 The more changes that are made to the nose, the more dressings need to be used during the first part of the healing process.
 Splints on the outside of the nose are usually used when the nasal bones have to be cut and moved (referred to as an "osteotomy") to hold them in the proper position while they heal.
 This splint is typically removed after about a week.
 Internal splints ("tubes" in the nose) are sometimes used after the septum is fixed or manipulated.
 Again, these splints serve to hold things in place during the first part of the healing process, and are usually removed within 7 days.

 This is uncommon, but mostly occurs after the nasal bones are cut and repositioned.
 While it can cause you to look somewhat like you've been in a car crash (especially when combined with the internal and external splints), the black eyes go away within about two weeks and can be covered with makeup almost immediately.
 If needed, laser treatments in the postoperative period can help these to resolve more quickly and cut down on the swelling associated with them.

 As far as other limitations go, expect to take a few weeks off from your normal exercise routines.
 Exercise will cause the swelling to persist longer than normal, and you'd hate to trip while you're running and hurt your new nose!
 Also, contact sports (karate, MMA, boxing, etc) are off limits for at least 2 months.

 When it really comes down to it, the downtime and limitations after rhinoplasty are relatively minor and limited to a few weeks - well worth it when you consider you can keep your new nose for the rest of your life!

-If you have any more questions, or would like to see if rhinoplasty is right for you, call the office and schedule a consultation or use the “Learn More” form on this page.
+If you have any more questions, or would like to see if rhinoplasty is right for you, call our Knoxville Plastic Surgery office and schedule a consultation or use the "Learn More" form on this page.